GeroVanMi/retina-health-classification/README.md

 ## Data Description & Structure Analysis

 ### Content
+The images in the dataset, which we obtained from kaggle [6], are funduscopy images, which are divided into the following categories:

-* Cataract 1038 Files​
+* *Cataract:* 1038 Files​

-* Diabetic Retinopathy 1098 Files​
+* *Diabetic Retinopathy:* 1098 Files​

-* Glaukoma 1007 Files​
+* *Glaukoma:* 1007 Files​

-* Normal 1074 Files
+* *Normal:* 1074 Files

 ### Structure